Instructions for turning in an extra credit assignment

 As with the regular homework, you are encouraged to seek help of the instructor with this additional homework.
 However, since this brings you extra credit, I will only give you a hint, but will not guide you through the entire solution, as I normally would do with a regular homework problem.

 When doing an extra credit assignment, you may also seek help of tutors or work together with a classmate.
 (See a clarification after this paragraph.)
 Keep in mind, however, that this will be beneficial to you only if you understand the solution and, most importantly, are able to repeat it on your own.
 I will check, at my discretion, whether you can do so by asking you to repeat the solution.
 If you are unable to clearly explain to me the solution of the extra credit problem you had handed in, this will be considered academic cheating.
 As such, it will be reported to the UVM Center for Student Conduct.
-In addition, the first instance of it will result in an appropriate (at my discretion) reduction of your final grade (usually around 5%).
+In addition, the first instance of it will result in an appropriate (at my discretion) reduction of your final grade (by between 5 and 7%).
 The second instance will result in an XF for the course.
 No exceptions will be made from this policy

 Clarification on how I will handle collaborative extra-credit work: